The open source movement means there's now more top quality, legit free software floating around the web than ever.

 Free software as a commercial giveaway

 Many commercial publishers offer free versions of their software, hoping it'll become the industry standard in its category.
 After all, having a product sitting on millions of PCs is a fantastic marketing tool.
-Then they try to persuade you to upgrade to "advanced" or "corporate" versions.
+They then try to persuade you to upgrade to "advanced" or "corporate" versions.

 Open source software

-The open source model has come a long way since it began, and the growing popularity of Linux-based operating systems and programs like Mozilla Firefox suggest it'll only continue to grow.
+The open source model has come a long way since it began, and the growing popularity of Linux-based operating systems and programs such as Mozilla Firefox suggest it'll continue to grow.

 Freeware and shareware